-Despite the broad impact of \textsc{bl} and \textsc{pg} minorizers, research beyond quadratic bounds has~been limited.
-In fact, as we clarify in Section~\ref{subsec:quadratic_bounds} via a novel proof that provides more direct intuitions than the original arguments in \citet{DeLeeuw_09_sharQ}, the \textsc{pg} bound is optimal among~the tangent quadratic minorizers of logistic log-likelihoods.
-Therefore, sharper solutions within the quadratic family cannot be derived.
-Conversely, it is still not clear~how this class can be enlarged for obtaining sharper, yet sufficiently tractable, alternatives.
-In~Section~\ref{sec_PLQ} we address this gap by designing a provably-sharper tangent piece-wise quadratic lower bound that achieves optimality within a class of minorizers broader than the quadratic one, while preserving tractability.
-Such a novel bound arises from a careful improvement over the classical supporting hyperplane inequality, which leads to a tangent minorizer that can be derived analytically and gains flexibility through $\ell_1$ terms.
-This tractability is in contrast with available piece-wise quadratic minorizers \citep[e.g.,][]{Marlin_ICML2011_Piecewise_Q_bounds,khan12_multinomial} which cannot be obtained analytically, but rather require solving numerically an internal minimax optimization problem to derive the bound itself.
-Conversely, as clarified in Section~\ref{sec_PLQ}, the piece-wise minorizer we derive is not only available analytically, but can be also interpreted as a least square problem with generalized lasso penalty \citep{gen_lasso_solution_path_2011}.
-This link facilitates the optimization of the newly-derived minorizer by leveraging the broad literature on generalized lasso.
-The practical advantages of this bound are illustrated in Section~\ref{sec_Penalized_Log_Reg} with a focus on penalized maximum likelihood estimation via \textsc{mm}, where our proposal achieves a remarkable reduction in the number of iterations to convergence relative to state-of-the-art alternatives.
-Proofs, further discussion and additional results can be found in the Supplementary Material.
+While the impact of \textsc{bl} and \textsc{pg} minorizers should have motivated further improvements of~such bounds, research along this direction has been~limited.
+In fact, as clarified in Section~\ref{subsec:quadratic_bounds}, \textsc{pg}~is~optimal among~the~tangent quadratic minorizers of logistic log-likelihoods.
+Thus, sharper solutions in the quadratic family cannot~be derived.
+Conversely, it is still unclear how this class can~be~enlarged for obtaining sharper, yet tractable, alternatives.
+In Section~\ref{sec_PLQ} we address this~gap~by~designing~a provably-sharper piece-wise quadratic (\textsc{pq}) minorizer that is optimal in a class of tangent lower bounds broader than the quadratic one, while preserving tractability.
+This bound arises from a improvement over the classical supporting hyperplane inequality, which leads to a tangent minorizer that can~be~derived analytically and gains sharpness via $L_1$ terms.
+Such a tractability~is~in~contrast with available piece-wise quadratic minorizers \citep[][]{Marlin_ICML2011_Piecewise_Q_bounds,khan12_multinomial}, which cannot be obtained analytically.
+In addition, as clarified in Section~\ref{sec_PLQ}, the \textsc{pq} minorizer we derive can be interpreted as a standard generalized lasso problem \citep{gen_lasso_solution_path_2011}.
+This facilitates optimization of the proposed minorizer through available schemes for generalized~lasso.
+The broad scope and practical advantages of this bound are illustrated in Section~\ref{sec_Penalized_Log_Reg} with a focus~on penalized maximum likelihood estimation and \textsc{vb}.
+In the former,~the proposed method substantially reduces the iterations to convergence and the total execution time, while in the latter~it~yields a more accurate approximation of the target posterior without increasing the computational costs.
+This latter result motivates extensive use of the proposed \textsc{pq} bound in variational inference as an improved alternative to \textsc{pg}.
+Proofs and further results can be found in the Supplementary Material.